Label Noise Robustness of Conformal Prediction: Introduction

 \section{Introduction}

 In most supervised classification and regression tasks, one would assume the provided labels reflect the ground truth.
-In reality, this assumption is often violated; see \citep{cheng2022many,xu2019l_dmi,yuan2018iterative, lee2022binary, cauchois2022weak}.
+In reality, this assumption is often violated \citep{cheng2022many,xu2019l_dmi,yuan2018iterative, lee2022binary, cauchois2022weak}.
 For example, doctors labeling the same medical image may have different subjective opinions about the diagnosis, leading to variability in the ground truth label itself.
+To quote \citet{abdalla2023hurdles}: ``Noise in labeling schemas and gold label annotations are pervasive in medical imaging classification and affect downstream clinical deployment.''
 In other settings, such variability may arise due to sensor noise, data entry mistakes, the subjectivity of a human annotator, or many other sources.
 In other words, the labels we use to train machine learning (ML) models may often be noisy in the sense that these are not necessarily the ground truth.
-Quantifying the prediction uncertainty is crucial in high-stakes applications in general, and especially so in settings where the training data is inexact.
-We aim to investigate uncertainty quantification in this challenging noisy setting via conformal prediction, a framework that uses hold-out calibration data to construct prediction sets that are guaranteed to contain the ground truth labels; see~\citep{vovk2005algorithmic, angelopoulos2021gentle}.
-Additionally, we analyze the effect of label noise on risk-controlling techniques, which extend the conformal approach to construct uncertainty sets with a guaranteed control over a general loss function~\citep{bates2021distributionfree, angelopoulos2021learn, angelopoulos2022conformal}.
-In short, this paper outlines the fundamental conditions under which conformal prediction and risk-controlling methods still work under label noise, and furthermore, studies its behavior with several common loss functions and noise models.
+Consequently, this can result in the formulation of invalid data-driven conclusions.